12th March, 2016

 believe that there will be enough additional money generated for the

-the maintenance of the new website.
-We plan to recruit the new member of staff
+including the maintenance of the new website.
+We plan to recruit the new

-most types of not-for-profit community organisations.
-There will be a charge
+for most types of not-for-profit community organisations.
+There will be a

-for other organisations.
-In due course we will be looking to charge for
+charge for other organisations.
+In due course we will be looking to charge

-different types of service to cover our costs – especially should we expand
+for different types of service to cover our costs – especially should we

 Since September 2013 the WCA Board of Trustees has been operating with four

 trustees and a Secretary, all of whom are unpaid.
 We have a formal Trustee

 meeting every month.
 After over 20 years of service on the WCA, Stephen